philippdieng/philippdieng/README.md

-- 👋 Hi, I’m @philippdieng
+- 👋 Hi, I’m Philipp
 - 👀 Just looking around
-- 🌱 Ohh a sweet lil plant
+- 🌱 Ohh look a lil plant
-- 💞️ Hihi thats my secret
+- 💞️ I love it
-- 📫 How to reach me ...
-I don't know O.o
+- 📫 How to reach me? ...
+Oh sorry I was distracted

 <!---
 philippdieng/philippdieng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.